 Eggs and bacon.
 Chocolate chips and cookies.
 Like all the classic duos in life, teal and magenta bring out the best in each other.
-Whether your colorist divides your hair in two before coloring each side or uses teal as an accent color, the throwback shade can do no wrong.
-Don’t be afraid to leave your mane comfort zone.
+Whether your colorist divides your hair in two before coloring each side or uses teal as an accent color, this combo will make an impact.

 Chocolate with Magenta Balayage

-Magenta is a loud color by nature.
-No matter how sparingly it’s used, there’s just no toning it down.
-That said, magenta balayage is an excellent way to give the shade a shot without feeling like it’s wearing you.
-Let your colorist know that you’d like to keep the accent shade to a minimum, and you’ll be just fine.
-If you want more magenta next time, we totally support that.
+Magenta balayage is an excellent way to give this hue a try without feeling like it’s wearing you.
+If you want to keep it subtle, let your colorist know that you’d like to keep the accent shade to a minimum.

 Purple to Magenta Ombre

-Unicorn babes, this one’s for you.
 Purple to magenta ombre is a gorgeous, vivid gradient of rainbow colors that knocks pastel out of the park.
 We always respect women who wear art on their heads, which is why we’re so wholeheartedly behind this color.
 Like all jewel-toned shades, this one will require a little extra maintenance.
-Make sure you’re really listening when your colorist explains it.

 Magenta to Orange Ombre